Georgy Rybin: Survey in Ubekosibir

 In 1922 Georgy left his studies and began his first officer's post as an interpreter of the 1st Ob pilot distance.
-Then he was a foreman on different HSs: "Iney" (photo), "Orlik", "Anna", "Priboy", "Toros", "Tsirkul".
+Then he was a foreman on different survey vessels: "Iney", "Orlik", "Anna", "Priboy", "Toros", "Tsirkul".
 During this period, he discovered, documented, and photographed the skeleton of Peter Tessem, member of Amundsen's expedition aboard Maud.

-In 1925 Rybin was appointed magnetic deviation chief of the Ob basin.
+In 1925 Rybin was appointed magnetic deviation chief of the Ob River basin.
 In 1927 he passed his exams and received an external degree from the Hydrographic college.
 In 1928 he passed his exams and received an external degree from the Odessa Navigation College and was qualified as a navigator.

 In 1930 Georgy finished the special courses of the commanding staff of the Red Navy at the oldest college in Russia – the Frunze Naval College (hydrographic class).
-He became the commander of HS (hydrographic ship) "Tsyrkul" at the Yenisei pilot distance of the Ubekosibir.
+He became the commander of survey vessel "Tsyrkul" at the Yenisei pilot distance of the Ubekosibir.